 With the warm weather on its way, it’s time to start thinking about how great it is to spend time outdoors in the yard during the summer months.
 Unfortunately, with the nice weather also comes the ticks and mosquitoes that can not only ruin your barbecue but also carry potentially deadly diseases.

 Ticks are found in densely wooded areas and like to hide out in tall brush.
 The average yard on Long Island provides the perfect habitat for ticks.
 Every year we see more ticks spreading diseases, many of these are difficult to diagnose and treat.
 Powassan virus now joins other, more common tick-borne illnesses already present in our area.
 These include; Rickettsia parkeri rickettsiosis, Anaplasmosis, Babesiosis, Ehrlichiosis, and Lyme Disease.
 Take ticks seriously and consider doing more to keep you and your family safe from them, because what you’ve been doing may not be enough.
 It is imperative to spray for ticks before the ticks arrive.

 Mosquitoes are not only annoying, but they can also carry diseases such as West Nile Virus and Zika.
 These pests breed anywhere where there is standing water.
 Just an inch of water can breed hundreds of mosquitoes.
 The best thing you can do for mosquito control is tree spraying.
 There are plenty of organic insect control compounds that kill the dangerous insects but are safe for your family and pets.
 Discuss your tree spraying schedule early to ensure a happy, mosquito-free summer.

 Scheduling regular tree and yard spraying for ticks and mosquitoes can help you take back your yard from these devious pests.
 Call Aronica Plant Health Care today and keep your family safe.

 5 Tips to Prepare Your Garden for Spring

 Spring is around the corner and now is the time to get your garden prepared for spring and summer planting.
-Here are a list of things that can be done to make sure you get the most out of your planting season.
+Here is a list of things that can be done to make sure you get the most out of your planting season.

 - Order Summer Flowering Bulbs